Serving Lane County, Oregon: 1933–1973

 Because of its expanded geographic reach, PacificSource opened offices in Bend in 2000 and in Medford in 2004.

-In 2003, PacificSource acquired two third-party administrators: Manley Services (renamed PacificSource Administrators), an administrator of flexible spending accounts, health reimbursement arrangements, and COBRA benefits; and Select Benefit Administrators (renamed PacificSource Administrators), an administrator of self-funded employee benefit plans.
-These new service offerings allowed PacificSource to provide a full range of benefit solutions to employers, and paved the way for growth beyond Oregon.
+In 2003, PacificSource acquired two third-party administrators: Manley Services, an administrator of flexible spending accounts, health reimbursement arrangements, and COBRA benefits; and Select Benefit Administrators, an administrator of self-funded employee benefit plans.
+These two companies became PacificSource Administrators, Inc. and the new service offerings they brought with them allowed PacificSource to provide a full range of benefit solutions to employers, and paved the way for growth beyond Oregon.

 From statewide to regional enterprise: 2005–2011